daviddarnes/david.darn.es/_posts/2013-04-01-the-fools-list-to-april-1st-2013.md

 redirect_from: /humor/the-fools-list-to-april-1st-2013/
 ---

 The internet has been abundant with trolls today.
-What I&#8217;ve attempted to do is amalgamate them all into singular list for you to chuckle, confuse and disappoint yourself with.
+What I've attempted to do is amalgamate them all into singular list for you to chuckle, confuse and disappoint yourself with.
 Enjoy:
 <!-- more -->

 ### Google